-However, as noted in question 11, under Law No. 4, an employer and employee may agree in writing to establish an alternate working week in which an employee works 10 regular hours for four days (which do not have to be consecutive) each week, without incurring the employer's obligation to pay daily overtime.
+However, under Law No. 4, an employer and employee may agree in writing to establish an alternate working week in which an employee works 10 regular hours for four days (which do not have to be consecutive) each week, without incurring the employer's obligation to pay daily overtime.
 However, if, under the alternate working week an employee works more than 10 hours in a day, the employee is owed overtime.
 Alternate week schedule agreements must be in writing and voluntary.